nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/persistent-storage/object-storage.md

 will show your all saved seession name list) that will show up by just clicking on the session name.

-Then click "Login" button to connect to your NERC's OpenStack Object Storage as shown below:
+Then click "Login" button to connect to your NERC project's Object Storage as shown below:

 ![Login](images/winscp-login.png)